The answers to the most frequently asked questions about New Zealand

-In fact, the car prices for backpackers are subject to a year rhythm.
-In the months of September to February, prices are higher because of the summer.
-In the winter season from March to August the prices are lower.
-Christchurch prices are always slightly lower year-round than car and van prices in Auckland.
-Most travelers start in Auckland and finish their journey in Christchurch.
+In fact, car prices are subject to an annual rhythm for backpackers.
+From September to February prices are higher thanks to the summer.
+In the winter season from March to August the prices are lower overall.
+Prices in Christchurch are always slightly lower than the prices for cars and vans in Auckland all year round.
+Most travellers start in Auckland and finish their trip in Christchurch.

-This question can not be answered flat rate, but since the topic frequently appears, we have written a blog post about the right backpack and the alternative of a suitcase.
-You can find the post here in the blog.
+There is no general answer to this question, but since the topic is a common one we wrote a blog post about the right backpack and the alternative of a suitcase.
+You can find the article here in the blog.

 Do I need a credit card for New Zealand?

-A German credit card is not compulsory except for the payment of the Work & Holiday visa.
-Nevertheless, a credit card with free money withdrawal as well as free pay worldwide facilitates the journey.
+A credit card is not obligatory except for the payment of the Work & Holiday Visa.
+Nevertheless, a credit card with free money withdrawal as well as free payment makes travel easier worldwide.
 Visa and Master cards are accepted almost everywhere.
 The American Express card is only accepted in some places.
-A contribution to the credit card and other ways to send your money to New Zealand, we have here in the blog.
+You can read about credit cards and other ways to send your money to New Zealand here in our blog.

 What does SC (Self Contained) actually mean?

-The word Self Contained (SC) stands for Stand-Alone or Self-Employed.
-That means in connection with New Zealand that your vehicle has sanitary facilities such as toilet and fresh water on board.
-With these so-called SC vehicles you have a much larger selection of free campsites.
-Unfortunately, these vehicles are both in the purchase, as well as in the rent, a bit more expensive.
-More about the vehicles you can find here in the following post.
+The word Self Contained (SC) stands for independent.
+In the context of New Zealand this means that your vehicle has sanitary facilities such as a toilet and fresh water on board.
+With these so-called SC vehicles you have a much wider choice of free camping sites.
+Unfortunately these vehicles are a bit more expensive to buy and rent.
+You can find more about the vehicles here in the following article.

 Where can I apply for my visa for New Zealand?

-You can apply for the visa for New Zealand exclusively on the website of the New Zealand Immigration Department.
-The website is www.immigration.govt.nz all other websites on the Internet are not official immigration websites.
-But there are a lot of websites that offer you help with visa applications, but these are usually not necessary.
-As a tourist for less than 3 months you do not need to apply for a visa in advance, if you have a continuation flight within the 3 months, you will receive a visa on arrival.
+You apply for a New Zealand visa exclusively on the website of the New Zealand Immigration Service.
+The website is www.immigration.govt.nz.
+All other websites on the internet are not official immigration websites.
+There are a lot of websites that offer to help you with your visa application, but they are usually not necessary.
+As a tourist for less than 3 months you do not need to apply for a visa in advance.
+However, you do need a NZETA (what the NZETA is and who needs it can be found here), if you have a connecting flight within the 3 months, you will normally receive a Visa on Arrival upon arrival.

 Where can I find a cheap flight to New Zealand?

-Where can I find a cheap campervan or car for my New Zealand vacation?
+Where can I find a cheap campervan or car for my New Zealand holiday?

-Cheap car or campervan you can easily find the camperoase through our partner.
-What you have to do exactly, we have summarized in a short guide.
-You can easily find the instructions here in the blog.
+Cheap rental cars or campervans you can easily find the Camperoase through our partner.
+We have summarized what you have to do in a short guide.
+You can find the instructions here in our blog.

-How do I get to the city from Auckland airport?
+How do I get from Auckland airport to the city?

-Uber is also available in New Zealand, where you can conveniently order your personal taxi via app.
+You can also take a taxi in New Zealand, here you can easily order your personal taxi via app.

 There are two major and some smaller network providers in New Zealand.
 The best known are Spark and Vodafone New Zealand.
-The mesh coverage with these two is quite uniform in New Zealand.
-In more remote areas, there is simply no reception at all.
-More details you can find in our blog post below.
+Network coverage with these two is quite even in New Zealand.
+In more remote areas there is sometimes simply no reception at all.
+You can find more details in the following blog post.

-Where can I get a free bank account?
+Where can I get a free bank account in New Zealand?

-There are three banks in New Zealand that currently give out free accounts for backpackers.
-The three banks are in alphabetical order the ANZ, the Kiwibank and the Westpac.
-In Auckland's downtown on Queenstreet, you usually have to wait several days for an appointment.
-But you can easily open an account in the suburbs with only 1-2 days waiting time.
-Which documents you need for this and all further details about the bank account can be found in the following blog post.
+There are three banks in New Zealand that currently offer free accounts for backpackers.
+The three banks are, in alphabetical order, ANZ, Kiwibank and Westpac.
+In Auckland's city centre on Queenstreet you will normally have to wait several days for an appointment.
+But you can open an account in the suburbs with only 1-2 days waiting time.
+Which documents you need and all further details about the bank account you will find in the following blog post.

-How can I conveniently transfer money from my country to New Zealand?
+How can I transfer cheap money from Europe to New Zealand?

 How do I find campsites in New Zealand?